Here at OraWellness, one of the recurring themes we write about is the relationship between oral health and whole-body health.

 Being holistically minded, this mouth/body connection has always made sense to us, especially since the mouth is the main point of entry we use to put new ‘stuff’ into our bodies on a daily basis.

-Several studies in recent years continue to strongly suggest that a decline in our oral health can cause whole body disease.
 First, we’ll take a look at what’s going on with this.
-Then, we’ll take a look at what we can do to prevent or address the gum disease that’s creating these other, whole body problems.
+Then, we’ll discuss what we can do to prevent or address the gum disease that may be contributing to other, whole-body problems.

 Meet the microbial thugs…